cisocrgroup/ocrd_cis/README.md

 A decent pipeline might look like this:

+0. page-level binarization
 1. page-level cropping
-2. page-level binarization
+2. (page-level binarization)
 3. page-level deskewing
-4. page-level dewarping
+4. (page-level dewarping)
 5. region segmentation
 6. region-level clipping
-7. region-level deskewing
+7. (region-level deskewing)
 8. line segmentation
-9. line-level clipping or resegmentation
+9. (line-level clipping or resegmentation)
 10. line-level dewarping
 11. line-level recognition
-12. line-level alignment
+12. (line-level alignment and post-correction)

 If GT is used, steps 1, 5 and 8 can be omitted.
 Else if a segmentation is used in 5 and 8 which does not produce overlapping sections, steps 6 and 9 can be omitted.